thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

 This package only deals with the (bi-directional) conversion aspects between geometry and plotter commands.
-The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw) is responsible for the actual plotter output...
+The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw) package is responsible for the actual plotter output...

 ### Supported shape types